-This is a basic level course intended for detectives and other law enforcement personnel relatively new to processing crime scenes.
+This is a basic level course for detectives and other law enforcement personnel that are new to processing crime scenes.
 The course is taught by multiple members of the Federal Bureau of Investigation Evidence Response Team.
 It includes classroom instruction and practical exercises outside of the classroom.
-Instruction topics include:

 - Basic crime scene management